How to Fix a Broken Car Air Conditioner

 So, don’t skimp on the oil.
 It is inexpensive.
 But be sure to get the proper type of oil, as different cars call for different types and weights of refrigerant oil.
 They don’t mix well with each other, and when they come into contact with each other, they will harden into stuff that does expensive damage.

 So, look it up in a reference manual.
 If you don’t have one, ask your parts store to look it up for you.

 The A/C Makes a Musty Smell Inside Your Car

 The evaporator core in your car's air conditioning system is a delicate assembly that looks like a small aluminum radiator.
 It usually lives under the dashboard.
 That’s where the cooling action takes place as the hot Freon in liquid form boils away into a gaseous form.
 This process removes heat from the car’s interior.

 Evaporators are prone to corrosion from within, and it happens at the bottom where sediment and harmful chemicals accumulate.
 Gravity pulls those corrosive substances down there.
 Oil is heavier than Freon, so it settles on the bottom of evaporators and is forced out of the tiny holes that the corrosion forms.

 So, the evaporator lives in a totally dark, confined area under your car’s dashboard.
 It never sees the light of day.
-It gets very cold and very wet as it removes moisture from the air as it cools it.
+It gets very cold and wet as it removes moisture from the air while cooling it.
 You’ve seen that moisture dripping under your car on hot days when the A/C was running.